Cambodia - Children riding to school on bikes.

 Join this fund-raising adventure to bike across Cambodia, a stunningly beautiful country that is still marred by poverty and lack of opportunities for its young people.

-Our trip will make a difference in the lives of children and their families in a simple way that has proven to be highly effective – providing them with bikes.
+You will make a difference to the lives of children and their families in a simple way that has proven to be highly effective – providing them with bicycles!

 In Cambodia a bike is literally a ride to education: